MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/index-add.md

     :::image type="content" source="../media/index-retrieve/project-left-menu.png" alt-text="Screenshot of Project Left Menu." lightbox="../media/index-retrieve/project-left-menu.png":::

 1. Select a deployed model.
-If you have not done so already, deploy a model by seleting **Create new deployment**.
+If you have not done so already, deploy a model by selecting **Create new deployment**.

    :::image type="content" source="../media/index-retrieve/create-deployment.png" alt-text="Screenshot of create a deployment button." lightbox="../media/index-retrieve/create-deployment.png":::